Shopify/maintenance_tasks/README.md

 * Duration of `Task#process`: processing a single element of the collection should take less than 25 seconds, or the duration set as a timeout for Sidekiq or the queue adapter configured in your application.
-It allows the Task to be safely interrupted and resumed.
+Short batches allow the Task to be safely interrupted and resumed.
 * Idempotency of `Task#process`: it should be safe to run `process` multiple times for the same element of the collection.
 Read more in [this Sidekiq best practice][sidekiq-idempotent].
-It’s important if the Task errors and you run it again, because the same element that errored the Task may well be processed again.
+It’s important if the Task errors and you run it again, because the same element that caused the Task to give an error may well be processed again.
 It especially matters in the situation described above, when the iteration duration exceeds the timeout: if the job is re-enqueued, multiple elements may be processed again.

 [sidekiq-idempotent]: https://github.com/mperham/sidekiq/wiki/Best-Practices#2-make-your-job-idempotent-and-transactional